microchip-pic-avr-examples/avr64ea48-digital-filters-studio/kalman/README.md

 ## Results

 ### Memory
-Running the above example uses 12.k Kb of program memory and about 640 b of Data memory on an AVR64EA48.
+Running the above example uses slightly more than 12 kB of program memory and about 640 B of Data memory on an AVR64EA48.
 It should be noted that the example contains some pre-loaded data to run the example that increases the memory so the library itself is probably a bit smaller.

 ### Cycles